Header image

 REFERENCES & CITATIONS

 In the likely event that new documents are discovered and added to this collection, the specific location and URL of individual documents might change.
-The best way to cite these Atlantic Coast Docs is thus not by specific location or URL but by date, author, and document image number if needed, e.g.: ATL-Docs 30.02.04 Linscott, p.
-2 refers to the second image for the Atlantic Coast document of Feb.
+The best way to cite these East Coast Docs is thus not by specific location or URL but by date, author, and document image number if needed, e.g.: EAST-Docs 30.02.04 Linscott, p.
+2 refers to the second image for the East Coast document of Feb.
 4, 1930, authored by Guardia Capt.
 H. D. Linscott, which can be found via the navigation box for the first half of 1930 (chronological section no. 6, in shorthand 1930A).
 NB: Because two or more pages were sometimes put together to make a single photocopy in order to save money in the archives, the referenced page number might not correspond to the page number of the original document.

 ARCHIVAL CITATIONS: The archival citation is usually part of the digital image, either written on the digitized photocopy, or photographed on a little card next to the document; when it is not, the full citation can be found in the notes accompanying the document image.